Changes in version 9.0 from 8.0:

 Of course, IDEA and JDeveloper are also supported.

-New feature: Welcome screen: "Monitor Local Applications" panel provides an option to see all Java applications running on the machine, including those not started with the profiler agent.
-This greatly helps troubleshooting possible connection problems.
+New feature: Welcome screen: "Monitor Local Applications" panel provides the option "Show all running JVMs" to see all Java applications running on the machine, including those not started with the profiler agent.
+This helps troubleshooting possible connection problems.

 New feature: table columns are resizeable, and if column content does not fit, a scroller appears.
 Also, wide tables are scrollable themselves, like tables in spreadsheet applications.